jovanimal/My-Learning-Tracker/log.md

 ----------------------------------------------------------
 ## Thu 23 Jan 20
 Last day before we off for Chinese New Year and resume lesson on next Tuesday.
+Today we learned how to use airtable and GET the API.
+It's astounding to see how powerful API is, in performing certain tasks by just fetching the API and it handles the rest for us without writing tedious steps in javascript.

 ## Wed 22 Jan 20
 Today we have to build a tic tac toe.
 It's interesting while figuring out the logic and decide who's the winner.